 Making up nearly half of the Australian continent, Western Australia is massive in area!
-It is also overlooked by first time visitors to Australia who head to the activity packed Eastern States.
+It is also overlooked by first-time visitors to Australia who head to the activity-packed Eastern States.
 However, that means that Western Australia’s vast landscapes are un-touristed and offer many rich and rewarding experiences for the discerning family traveler!
-This makes any Western Australia destination perfect for everyone.
+This makes most Western Australia family holidays destinations less touristed and more adventurous than most.
 The most notable cities in Western Australia are Perth, Margaret River, and Broome.

 We Rate Western Australia 3/5 For Kids

 What Is The Best Time Of Year To Visit Western Australia?

 Because Western Australia is the second-largest state in Australia (geographically speaking the area is huge), the climate changes depending on what area you are in.
 The best time to visit is purely subjective and really depends on what your interests are and what type of climate you are comfortable in.
 The “high season” is usually described as October thru February.

 However, as a Western Australian family we have found that there are so many things to do year-round.
 As you can see in all of our suggestions below, there is plenty to do rain or shine.
 With that said, Perth is actually known as the sunniest capital city in all of Australia for its average of almost 9 hours of sunshine per day.
 So, there really isn’t a “BEST” time to visit Western Australia as it can be enjoyed all year round.

 The peak period for tourism in Western Australia destinations, and thus it might be suggested to avoid, is from Christmas Day through to Australia Day (January 26).
 Of course, during this peak travel time accommodation prices are at their highest and may be in short supply.